Stummi/executable-maven-plugin/README.md

 # executable-maven-plugin

 An maven plugin which packages your java application together with a JRE into a single executable archive file.
-The result is a single file with minimal dependencies on the host system, which can be dropped and runned anywhere by a User, similar to statically linked C or C++ applications
+The result is a single file with minimal dependencies on the host system, which can be dropped and run anywhere by a User, similar to statically linked C or C++ applications

 This project is just a proof of concept and far from beeing usable productive.
-The biggest limitation right now is that it only will run on Linux and only create linux compatible executable files.
+The biggest limitation right now is that it only will run on Linux and only create Linux compatible executable files.

 ## Usage